 Fire dampers must withstand intense heat - exceeding 1500°F - for extended periods of time, up to 3 hours for certain models.
 Building codes and standards will require that each fire damper has been tested and rated to UL's standards, before it can be installed in a fire barrier.

-Industrial dampers can serve many of the same purposes as standard control dampers: from industrial control dampers for controlling airflow through the system, to industrial balancing dampers for regulating air pressure in a given area, or an industrial backdraft damper to prevent air from moving backwards through duct work.
+Industrial dampers can serve many of the same purposes as standard control dampers: from industrial control dampers for controlling airflow through the system, to industrial balancing dampers for regulating air pressure in each area, or an industrial backdraft damper to prevent air from moving backwards through duct work.
 Industrial dampers are also available with round, square, or rectangular frames.
+Learn more about round dampers with "Round Dampers for Spiral Ducts".

 MCDLG & Continuing Education